MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ### 21 Lesser Flats Silicon (violet)

+On the last stretch, just gathering up the remaining resources that will contribute to Specialized Parts production.

 Imports:

 - Food
-- 3 x Material Kits
+- 3 x Material Kit
 - Oxygen
 - 5 x Water